 Understanding lift safety standards and regulations in the UK

-In the UK, the safety standards and regulations for lifts are primarily governed by the Lifts Regulations 2016, which implemented the European Union’s Lifts Directive (2014/33/EU).
+In the UK, the safety standards and regulations for lifts are primarily governed by the Lifts Regulations 2016, which implemented the European Union’s Lifts Directive (2014/33/EU)) (Health and Safety Executive (HSE)) (Lift and Escalator Industry Association (LEIA).
 These regulations provide a framework for ensuring the safety of lifts, their installation, maintenance, and use.
-A thorough understanding of these safety standards is essential to ensure compliance and the proper functioning of lifts.
+A thorough understanding of these safety standards is essential to ensure compliance and the proper functioning of lifts, which can be effectively managed through compliance management software.
 Regulatory authorities such as the Health and Safety Executive (HSE) and the Lift and Escalator Industry Association (LEIA) oversee lift safety and enforce compliance with the applicable regulations.

 Some key points regarding lift safety standards and regulations in the UK